The long list of Scott Pruitt controversies

 Questionable purchases

 Then there are some rather unusual purchases the EPA has made under Mr Pruitt's tenure.
-His office spent $5,800 on thumb-print security locks and $43,000 for a soundproof phone booth.
-There was a proposal for $70,000 to replace two desks in his office suit, including one that was bulletproof.
+His office spent $5,800 on thumb-print security locks, $1560 for 12 fountain pens and $43,000 for a soundproof phone booth.
+There was a proposal for $70,000 to replace two desks in his office suite, including one that was bulletproof.
 In the end, however, the EPA ended up spending $2,000 to refurbish an antique oversize desk for Mr Pruitt that was being stored in a government warehouse.

 Water temperature: Tepid.
 Nothing is going to top Housing and Urban Development Secretary Ben Carson's since cancelled purchase of a $30,000 dining set for his office, although bulletproof desks and soundproof communications stations do reveal a bit of an obsession with security.